drajer-health/ecr-pha-processor-lambda/README.md

 8. Select .zip or .jar file option.

-9. Click upload and navigate to your local workspace target folder and select ecr-pha-processor-lambda-1.0.0.jar and click "Save".
+9. Click upload and navigate to your local workspace target folder and select ecr-pha-processor-lambda-x.x.x.jar and click "Save".

 10. Click on "Edit" on "Runtime Settings".